MSW Admissions: Frequently Asked Questions

 What is the difference between the Statement of Purpose and the Personal History Statement?

 The Statement of Purpose should address your aptitude and motivation for graduate study in your area of specialization, including your preparation for the field of social welfare and your future career goals.
 Please be specific about why Berkeley would be a good intellectual fit for you and focus more generally on your professional past and future.
+For more guidelines see Writing the Statement of Purpose from Berkeley Graduate Admissions.

 The Personal History Statement should address your personal background and how it informs your decision to pursue a graduate degree.
 Please include information on how you have overcome barriers to access in higher education; evidence of how you have come to understand the barriers faced by others; evidence of your academic service to advance equitable access to higher education for women, racial minorities and individuals from other groups that have been historically underrepresented in higher education; evidence of your research focusing on underserved populations or related issues of inequality; or evidence of your leadership among such groups.
+For more guidelines see Writing the Personal History Statement from Berkeley Graduate Admissions.

 If I have concerns about my academic record, should I go ahead and take the GRE even if it’s not required for the program I am applying to?
 Would you consider the score when reviewing my application?